paulog/basho_docs/source/riak/tutorials/little/concepts.md

 value:  pizza
 ```

-Britney now comes along, and reads `favorite`, but decides to update pizza to `cold pizza`.
-When using vclocks, she must provide the vclock returned from the request.
+Britney now comes along, and reads `favorite`, but decides to update `pizza` to `cold pizza`.
+When using vclocks, she must provide the vclock returned from the request she wants to update.
 This is how Riak can help ensure you're updating a previous value, and not merely overwriting with your own.

 ```
 vclock: [Aaron: 1, Britney: 1]